carlaml/LDpred-funct/README.md

   - Use flag: --ld_radius

 ### Output files
-1. Coordinated files: This is an hdf5 file that stores the coordinated genotype data with the summary statistics and functional enrichment.
+1. Coordinated files: This is an hdf5 file that stores the coordinated genotype data with the summary statistics and functional enrichments.
   - Use flag: --coord
   - Note: the output file needs to be named differently for different runs.